Frequently Asked Questions(FAQ's)

 - Why didn’t I receive a Form 1042S?

 You will not receive a Form 1042S if you did not receive payments from TTU/HSC during 2013 that are reportable on Form 1042S.
 Form 1042S is only issued if you received the following types of payments from TTU/HSC: (1) wages, all or a part of which were exempt from federal income tax withholding based on a tax treaty exemption and/or (2) nonqualified scholarships (e.g., scholarships in excess of qualified tuition and fees).

-If I don’t receive a Form 1042S, who do I call?
+- If I don’t receive a 1042S, who do I call?

 - What is GLACIER Tax Prep?

 TTU/HSC has purchased a license agreement so that our nonresident employees and students can use GLACIER Tax Prep to prepare your U.S. income tax return.
-GLACIER Tax Prep typically becomes available the first week of February.
+GLACIER Tax Prep typically becomes available the last week of January.
 Once it is available, a separate email will be sent to nonresident employees and students that have completed their Individual Record in GLACIER with complete instructions on how to access and use GLACIER Tax Prep.
 GLACIER Tax Prep is only available for nonresident alien tax returns.
 If you are a resident alien for tax purposes, you will need to file the same tax returns as U.S. citizens.

 Your tax return should be mailed to the Internal Revenue Service (IRS) on or before April 15, 2014.
 Please be advised that TTU/HSC does not assist in the preparation of your U.S. income tax return or provide any individual income tax advice.